ttdickson86/Dev-Ops-Engineer-Resume/RESUME.md

  Professional Summary

-Results-driven DevOps Engineer with 4+ years of experience designing, deploying, and managing containerized applications using Docker in a complex home lab environment.
+Results-driven DevOps Engineer with 4+ years of experience designing, deploying, and managing containerized applications using Docker, Docker Compose and Kubernetes in a complex home lab environment.
 Adept at automating CI/CD pipelines, orchestrating multi-service architectures, and ensuring robust monitoring and uptime.
 Skilled in open-source tooling, infrastructure as code, and cross-platform deployment for both internal and web-facing services.
 Passionate about continuous learning, system reliability, and process automation.

  Technical Skills